TO THE MEMBERS OF KMG MILK FOOD LIMITED

 Annexure A" to the Independent Auditors' Report

-Referred to Independent Auditors' Report to the members of the Company on the Ind ASfinancial statements of the Company for the year ended March 31 2018 we report that:
+Referred to Independent Auditors' Report to the members of the Company on the Ind ASInd AS financial statements of the Company for the year ended March 31 2020 we reportthat:

 1) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

 (b) The Fixed Assets have been physically verified by the management in a phasedmanner designed to cover all the items over a period of three years which in ouropinion is reasonable having regard to the size of the company and nature of itsbusiness.
 Pursuant to the program a portion of the fixed asset has been physicallyverified by the management during the year and no material discrepancies between the booksrecords and the physical fixed assets have been noticed.